Instant Pot Oatmeal Recipe (with rolled or steel oats)

 3. For a larger group, you can leave the oatmeal on ‘warm’ for 90 minutes without affecting the taste or texture while you take care of other stuff.

-Steel cut oats are chewier, nuttier and more dense with slightly more fiber (6 grams vs 5 grams).
-Old fashioned rolled oats have a milder, creamier smooth consistency.
-The instant pot process and cooking time is the same for both.
+Oats: Choose your type of oats – steel-cut oats or rolled oats.
+Steel-cut oats are chewier, nuttier and more dense with slightly more fiber (6 grams vs 5 grams).
+I prefer old fashioned rolled oats which have a milder, creamier smoother consistency.
+The instant pot process and cooking time are the same for both.
 Don’t use quick oats or instant oats for this recipe as they may become too mushy or gluey.

-I use water since I like to add cream afterwards 🙂 You can also use half water and half non-dairy milk like almond milk or soy milk.
-I suggest you don’t use regular cows milk as some say it causes the instant pot to burn.
+Liquid options: I use water since I like to add cream afterwards 🙂 You can also use half water and half non-dairy milk like almond milk or soy milk.
+I suggest you don’t use regular cow’s milk as some say it causes the instant pot to burn.

 • 1/2 tablespoon of chia seeds (packed with fiber, protein, omega-3 fatty acids).
-Add a little extra water too.
+Add a little extra water as chia seeds absorb a lot of water.

 • 1/2 tablespoon flax seeds (high in fiber, good protein and excellent source of heart-healthy omega-3 fatty acids).